 How could I support the safe and effective maturation of the cannabis industry?
 I drew on parallels to all I had learned about operating in the highly regulated industry of medical devices.
-As I spoke with some individuals with experience in the cannabis industry I learned that marijuana packaging had been a significant challenge.
-Colorado has always been a thought leader in regards to cannabis legalization and regulatory control.
+As I spoke with some individuals with experience in the cannabis industry, I learned that marijuana packaging had been a significant challenge.
+Colorado has always been a thought leader in regard to cannabis legalization and regulatory control.
 In the 2013 timeframe, certified child-resistant packaging requirements were introduced into cannabis regulations in Colorado.
 Most of the certified child-resistant cannabis packaging available at that time was designed for pills.
 Hence began what will be the most innovative time in history as it relates to the development of child-resistant packaging.
-You see there are now all types of new form factors (flower, edibles, vapes, pre-rolls, concentrates, etc.) for which a typical pill bottle does not provide effective branding and retail shelf presence.
+You see, there are now all types of new form factors (flower, edibles, vapes, pre-rolls, concentrates, etc.) for which a typical pill bottle does not provide effective branding and retail shelf presence.

 Innovation Is In Our Blood

 The drive to create child-resistant packaging that’s still easy for adults to open is very similar to a challenge some of my ancestors surmounted.